Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: LexO Arcs: Emotion Arcs Generated from Counting Emotion Words

-We use the above evaluation setup to study:\\[-20pt] \begin{enumerate} \item The relationship between the quality of \textit{word-level} emotion labeling (the usual lexicon approach) on the generated emotion arcs (Section \ref{sec:results_LexO}).\\ \item The relationship between the quality of \textit{instance-level} emotion labeling (the usual ML approach) on the generated emotion arcs (Section \ref{sec:flawed_oracle}). \\[-5pt] \end{enumerate} Table \ref{tab:lexicons} shows the lexicons we used to generate emotion arcs studied in Section \ref{sec:results_LexO}.
-These lexicons are widely used to support sentiment analysis and have both categorical and real-valued versions, which is useful to study whether using fine-grained lexicons leads to markedly better emotion arcs than when using coarse categorical lexicons (keeping the vocabulary of the lexicon constant).
-We simulate performance of ML models with varying accuracies using an Oracle system described in Section \ref{sec:flawed_oracle}.
+In all, we conducted experiments with \DT{18} emotion-labeled datasets from nine languages, with labels that are either categorical or continuous, for \DT{valence.} The results also establish key benchmarks; useful to practitioners for estimating the quality of the arcs under various settings.

-\subsection{LexO Arcs: Emotion Arcs Generated from Counting Emotion Words}
+\section{LexO Arcs: Emotion Arcs Generated from Counting Emotion Words}

-As discussed in the Introduction, the quality of an emotion lexicon is expected to impact the quality of the automatically generated emotion arcs.
-We now describe experiments where we systematically vary various parameters associated with using an emotion lexicon to generate emotion arcs.

-We begin by generating arcs of valence (or sentiment) using lexicons of different score granularities (categorical labels and continuous labels), two different methods of handling out of vocabulary (OOV) terms, and using various levels of aggregation or bin sizes (groupings of instances used to generate the emotion scores for an arc) which we describe in Section \ref{sec:valence}.
-For our experiments we explored bin sizes of 1, 10, 50, 100, 200, and 300.
+\DT{Recall that in the Introduction we described how emotion arcs are automatically generated.
+Key parameters in that process include bin size, type of emotion lexicon used (e.g., categorical or continuous emotion scores), and how to handle terms in the text that are not in the lexicon (OOV terms).}

+\DT{Choice of bin size depends on the application and available data.
+For example, if a company wants to know how the proportion of angry comments has changed from month to month in the last 10 years, then the bin size to use is month.
+If instead, they want to know how things changed on a day-by-day basis over the last 45 days, then the bin size to use is a day.
+Depending on the volume of relevant data and the bin size chosen, the bins may include a higher or lower number of instances.} For our experiments we explored various bin sizes (1, 10, 30, 50, 100, 200, and 300).

+Table \ref{tab:lexicons} shows the English emotion lexicon we used: The NRC VAD Lexicon.\footnote{ \url{http://saifmohammad.com/WebPages/nrc-vad.html}} It has both categorical and real-valued versions, which is useful to study whether using fine-grained lexicons leads to markedly better emotion arcs.

 The two OOV handling methods explored were: 1.
 Assign label NA (no score available) and disregard these words, and 2.
 Assign 0 score (neutral or not associated with emotion category), thereby, leading to a lower average score for the instance than if the word was disregarded completely.